 You can also tell a lot about your dog based on how he sleeps.
 A curled up dog may be anxious, protecting his body and conserving body heat.
 And the opposite (sprawled on back, legs flopped every which-way) shows a very trusting, at ease pup.
 Sleeping really brings out your pup’s personality!

 Now we’re back to the question: what does your dog dream about?
 When you see him twitching in his sleep, don’t worry.
-He’s just enjoying rolling in mental grass, and getting that perfect scratch.
+He’s just enjoying rolling in mental grass, and getting that perfect scratch (dog walking New York).